Just diagnosed with rheumatoid arthritis? Learn how to manage your condition, the best treatment options and how to live well with RA.

 Understanding Rheumatoid Arthritis

-Rheumatoid arthritis is the most common type of autoimmune arthritis that causes painful swelling in the joints resulting in painful and debilitating symptoms throughout the body.
+Rheumatoid arthritis (RA) is the most common type of autoimmune arthritis that causes inflammatory swelling in the joints resulting in painful and debilitating symptoms throughout the body.
 Although there is not currently a cure for RA, there are medications and treatments available for patients to help them mitigate symptoms and improve their quality of life.

-Rheumatoid arthritis occurs when the body’s immune system begins attacking healthy cells in your body, causing painful inflammation and stiffness.
-Typically, this attack begins in the synovium– the lining of the membranes that insulate our joints.
+Rheumatoid arthritis occurs when the body’s immune system begins attacking healthy cells in the body, causing painful inflammation and stiffness.
+Typically, this attack begins in the synovium– the lining of membranes that insulate our joints.
 The inflammation, if left unchecked, can cause damage to the tendons and ligaments surrounding the affected joints.

 The likelihood of developing rheumatoid arthritis can increase with age, with most adults receiving their diagnosis between the ages of 30-50 although RA can affect even children.
 According to the American College of Rheumatology, more than 1.3 million Americans are affected by RA.

 Rheumatoid Arthritis Symptoms and Diagnosis

 Rheumatoid arthritis can be difficult to diagnose because symptoms can increase and decrease in severity, in periods known as ‘flare-ups’ and ‘remissions’.
 It tends to manifest in the smallest joints of the hands and feet first, before spreading to other joints in the wrists, ankles, shoulders, and hips.
 The stiffness in joints can be particularly painful in the morning from the lack of movement during sleep, which is a common indication for RA as most other forms of arthritis do not result in a similar stiffness sensation early in the day.